 Gull is a bird that populates coastal areas and is very comfortable around people.
 Some call them sky-rats because they scavenge and eat almost anything like those rodents.

-We were hoping to be able to use the word Gell.
+I was hoping to be able to use the word Gell.
 But it is another archaic word originating in Scotland, it means girl.
-So we decided to leave it out of the main list but could not resist the mention as word-nerds.
+So I decided to leave it out of the main list but could not resist the mention as a word-nerd.